webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 `setupFiles: ['@org/shared/jest-setup.ts']`.
 Those entry files may also contain imports of internal modules or external dependencies, and so on.

-With an easy-to-use plugin API, many plugins have been created by contributors.

 ### Why is Knip so heavily engineered?

 Even though I love the Unix philosophy, at this point I believe for Knip it